Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Bucks Betting Records & Stats

-- Milwaukee and its opponents have combined to score more than 218.5 points in 55 of 82 games this season.
+- Milwaukee and its opponents have gone over 218.5 combined points in 55 of 82 games this season.

-- Milwaukee has an average point total of 230.2 in its games this year, 11.7 more points than this matchup's over/under.
+- The average total in Milwaukee's contests this year is 230.2, 11.7 more points than this game's over/under.

 - Milwaukee has won 54, or 81.8%, of the 66 games it has played as the favorite this season.

-- The moneyline for this contest implies a 80% chance of a victory for the Bucks.
+- The sportsbooks' moneyline implies a 71.4% chance of a victory for the Bucks.

 Bucks vs. Heat Over/Under Stats (Regular Season)